Installing the Numbas editor on Ubuntu#

 Essential package installation#

-apt-get install apache2 apache2-dev git-core mysql-server \
+apt install nginx git-core mysql-server \

-mysql-common python3 acl libmysqlclient-dev python-dev \
+mysql-common python3 acl libmysqlclient-dev python3-dev \

 Virtualenv#